 The business entity should follow the matching concept due to the following reasons:

-- Matching concept ensures that the financial statements depict the exact financial state of the business entity.
+Matching concept ensures that the financial statements depict the exact financial state of the business entity.

-- It avoids under-stating or over-stating the profit or loss by considering the expenses and revenues matching the accounting period.
+It avoids under-stating or over-stating the profit or loss by considering the expenses and revenues matching the accounting period.

-- It allows the exact division of the revenues and expenses over multiple accounting periods.
+It allows the exact division of the revenues and expenses over multiple accounting periods.
 For instance, the expenses which span over a period of time like depreciation that spans over years etc are computed and recorded only to the extent that it is applicable for the accounting period under consideration.

-- It ensures that though the transaction that belong to an accounting period occur in a different period, they’re recognized only in the period that they belong to.
+It ensures that though the transaction that belong to an accounting period occur in a different period, they’re recognized only in the period that they belong to.
 Thus the rent for February, though it is received in May, will be recorded as received in February.
 Similarly the expenses such as salary, rent are recognized in the period to which they relate to and not when they are actually paid.

-compare the monetary values of one year with the monetary values of another year?
+5. What is the money measurement concept?
+Which one factor can make it difficult to compare the monetary values of one year with the monetary values of another year?

 In addition to this the transactions should be recorded only in the monetary unit but not in physical units.
 For instance, smart phones purchased for the marketing department should be recorded as smart phones worth ₹ 4,00,000 but should not be recorded as 10 smart phones.

 Factor that can make it difficult to compare the monetary values of one year with the monetary values of another year: Due to the fluctuation in prices the value of money will be different during different periods of time.
 Thus the worth of an asset costing Rs.1000 in the year 2000 might be 10 more times worthy today.
-Due to this fact when a machine purchased in 1995 for Rs.3 crore and a building purchased for Rs.5 crore in 2005, they represent heterogeneous values which can not be compared directly.
+Due to this fact when a machine purchased in 1995 for ₹ 3 crore and a building purchased for ₹ 5 crore in 2005, they represent heterogeneous values which can not be compared directly.
 Thus as the change in the value of money is not considered in the accounting books, the accounting data will not reflect the exact view of the affairs of an enterprise.
 This makes it difficult to compare the monetary value of one year with the monetary value of another year as it does not reflect the real value of money and we’re comparing two monetary values whose worth is different from what they are actually reflecting.